sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=cSHNnwcMIO8&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The video presents three Bitcoin trading strategies, each based on different principles:

-1. **MACD Histogram Strategy**: This strategy uses the MACD (Moving Average Convergence Divergence) histogram to generate buy and sell signals.
-The histogram is calculated as the difference between the MACD line and the signal line.
-When the histogram turns positive, a buy signal is generated, and when it turns negative, a sell signal is triggered.
-Backtesting shows that this strategy outperforms a buy-and-hold approach, with an annual return of 77% versus 61%, while being invested only 54% of the time.

-2. **25-Day Breakout Strategy**: This momentum-based strategy involves buying Bitcoin when its price breaks above the close from 25 days prior and selling when it breaks below that level.
-The strategy has a low win rate (around 43%) but still generates solid returns, with an average annual return higher than holding Bitcoin.
-It keeps traders invested only 56% of the time.

-3. **Seasonal Pattern Strategy**: This strategy is based on buying Bitcoin on the fifth-to-last trading day of the month and selling it on the third trading day of the following month.
-Backtesting indicates strong performance, with an average annual return of nearly 41%, while being invested only 23% of the time.
-However, recent performance has been flattening.
+1. **Themes**: The article focuses on Bitcoin trading strategies, highlighting their performance and effectiveness over time.

+2. **Trading Products**: Three distinct Bitcoin trading strategies are discussed:
+   - **MACD Histogram Strategy**
+   - **Momentum Breakout Strategy**
+   - **Seasonal Pattern Strategy**

+3. **Indicators**:
+   - **MACD Histogram**: Used to identify momentum shifts in the market.
+   - **25-Day Close Breakout**: A momentum indicator to capitalize on explosive price movements.
+   - **Seasonal Patterns**: Based on monthly trading days, leveraging patterns observed in traditional stock markets.

+4. **Strategy Details**:
+   - **MACD Histogram Strategy**:
+     - Buys when the histogram turns positive.
+     - Sells when it turns negative.
+   - **Momentum Breakout Strategy**:
+     - Buys if price breaks above the close 25 days ago.
+     - Sells if price breaks below the close 25 days ago.
+   - **Seasonal Pattern Strategy**:
+     - Buy on the fifth to last trading day of the month.
+     - Sell on the third trading day of the new month.

+5. **Backtest Performance**:
+   - **MACD Histogram Strategy**:
+     - Annual return: 77% vs 61% for a buy-and-hold approach.
+     - Invested only 54% of the time, resulting in fewer drawdowns.
+   - **Momentum Breakout Strategy**:
+     - Average gain per trade: 42% over 43 days.
+     - Win rate: 43%, invested 56% of the time.
+   - **Seasonal Pattern Strategy**:
+     - Annual return: 41%.
+     - Invested only 23% of the time.

+6. **Conclusions**:
+   - All three strategies outperformed a buy-and-hold approach on average.
+   - Each strategy has its unique strengths and risk-reward profiles.
+   - The article emphasizes the importance of diversification in trading strategies.

+7. **Additional Notes**:
+   - The effectiveness of these strategies may vary depending on market conditions.
-The video concludes by inviting viewers to explore more strategies on their website, Quantified Strategies.com, and encourages engagement through likes, subscriptions, and comments.
+   - The article encourages viewers to explore more strategies available on their website, Quantified Strategies.com.
 </details>

 <details>